National Volunteer Week is a great time to step up your volunteer appreciation game.

-1. Send a thank you email (or a handwritten note).
+2. Send a personal thank you email (or a handwritten note).

-But instead of sending a generic “thanks” to all of your volunteers, personalize it.
-Really recognize the value of each volunteer’s contribution by being specific about the role and/or impact that the volunteer made.
-Here’s an example:
+Go beyond sending a generic “thanks” email to all of your volunteers by personalizing a message to each one.
+Really recognize the value of each volunteer’s contribution by sending an email or handwritten note that’s specific about the role and/or impact that the volunteer made.
+For example:

 4. Ask for feedback.

-It’s a good practice to ask your volunteers for feedback throughout the year.
-But also consider sending a short survey during National Volunteer Week to reinforce the idea that you appreciate your volunteers’ work for your organization and are listening to them so you can make their experience even better.
-Keep in mind that this is not a time to ask if they want to do more – it’s an opportunity to show appreciation for them by giving them an opportunity to give you feedback.
+While it’s a good practice to ask your volunteers for feedback throughout the year, also consider sending a short survey and/or asking for feedback in phone calls with volunteers during National Volunteer Week and Month.
+This approach helps to reinforce the idea that you appreciate your volunteers’ work for your organization and are listening to them so that you can make their experience with your organization even better.

-Some of these approaches might seem tough to fit into your schedule for National Volunteer Week – especially if you have a large number of volunteer members.
+Of course, when you have a lot of volunteers to thank, some of these approaches might seem tough to fit into the schedule year-round, much less for National Volunteer Week.
 But there are a few things you can do to make it easier.
 For example:

-- Spread out the emails, notes, and/or phone calls throughout the week in between meetings and daily tasks.
+Spread out emails, notes, and phone calls throughout the week in between meetings and daily tasks.

-- Ask multiple people in your organization, including board members, to help out.
-(And, don’t forget to thank your board members, too!)
+Ask multiple people in your organization, including board members, to help.
+(Be sure to thank your board members for their service, too!)

-- If needed, segment your volunteer list by the number of hours they’ve contributed or the impact they’ve made over the past year, and devote more “thank you” time to those who have donated more.
+Segment your volunteer list by the number of hours they’ve contributed or the impact they’ve made over the past year; devote more “thank you” time to those who have donated more.

 Get strategies to keep your committee volunteer spots filled.